Rebecca has been playing ocarina since 2011 and enjoys sharing her passion for the instrument with others.

 - Are generally expensive.
 Expect to pay on the higher end for a wooden instrument.
 This is because these must be carved by hand and can not be poured or mass-produced the way clay or plastic ocarinas can be.

 - Are affected by humidity.
-This is especially important given this is a closed instrument which can be difficult to clean.
+This is especially important given this is a closed instrument that can be difficult to clean.
 The moisture matters, both inside and outside of the ocarina.

 - Resonate well (in my opinion).
 Nothing on earth sounds like a wooden ocarina.
 The sound is spectacular, and if you have the budget, their resonance makes the price of the wooden ocarina worth it.